MicrosoftDocs/m365copilot-docs/docs/rai-validation.md

 # Responsible AI validation checks

 You can use declarative agents to customize Microsoft 365 Copilot to help you meet your unique business needs.
-To ensure that your agent meets the requirements for [Tesponsible AI (RAI)](https://www.microsoft.com/en-us/ai/tools-practices), validation checks run on your agents at the following times:
+To ensure that your agent meets the requirements for [Responsible AI (RAI)](https://www.microsoft.com/en-us/ai/responsible-ai), validation checks run on your agents at the following times:

 - During manifest validation, when you sideload or publish your agent.
 - During the processing of a user prompt.